labrat97/PlasmaTorch/README.md

 # If fire is for monkeys, plasma is for chimps.

-This library is designed to take into account the fact that modern neural network implementations often ignore how natural signals naturally propagate leads to horrible conditions like gradient collapse, or a signal exploding/minimizing in gain causing essentially a different flavor of gradient collapse.
+This library is designed to take into account the fact that modern neural network implementations often ignore how natural signals naturally propagate.
+This can lead to horrible conditions like gradient collapse or a signal exploding/minimizing in gain causing essentially a different flavor of gradient collapse.
 The main issue with implementing a network that behaves around the signal processing methods described in nature is the oscillatory properties of nature's trigonometric activation functions.
 Due to the oscillation of the functions,